-In the game, you start as a man or woman stranded naked on the shores of a mysterious island, populated with roaming dinosaurs and other prehistoric animals, called ARK.
-The player has to hunt, harvest resources, craft items, grow crops, research technologies, and build shelters to withstand the elements to survive.
+In the game, you start as a man or woman stranded on the shores of a mysterious island called ARK, populated with roaming dinosaurs and other prehistoric animals.
+The player has to hunt, harvest resources, craft items, grow crops, research technologies, and build shelters to withstand the elements and survive.
 There are currently more than 150 creatures that populate the world of Ark, and one of the primary mechanics of the game is taming these creatures using projectiles like tranquilizing darts or weapons.
 During the game, the player can team up with, or prey upon, hundreds of other players on various ARK servers to survive, dominate - and finally escape from the island!

 The game supports both single-player local games and massive multi-player games using more than 100 Ark servers.
 You can create a tribe on the server and invite your friends to join your tribe to be even stronger.
 In your tribe, all tamed dinosaurs and building structures are usually shared between tribe members, and you can delegate tasks to other members of your tribe.